llaville/php-compatinfo-db/docs/getting-started.md

 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=mariadb-10.5.8"

 # to use sqlite:
-DATABASE_URL="sqlite:///${HOME}/.cache/bartlett/compatinfo-db.sqlite"
+DATABASE_URL="sqlite:///%kernel.cache_dir%/compatinfo-db.sqlite"

 # to use postgresql:
 DATABASE_URL="postgresql://db_user:db_password@127.0.0.1:5432/db_name?serverVersion=11&charset=utf8"
 ```

-If you change database connection, you have to run following command(s):
+After installation, or if you change database connection, you have to run following command(s):

-* If you have CompatInfoDB 4.0 or greater
 * `bin/compatinfo-db db:create` (creates only the database schema)
 * `bin/compatinfo-db db:init` (loads the database from JSON data files)

 At first run of CompatInfoDB, `DATABASE_URL` will be set to use default SQLite connection

 ## Quick start